daudibrahimhasan/jennie-ai/README.md

 **openJennie said: nah.**

-We reverse-engineered the entire Jenni AI experience — the grounded autocomplete, the 200M+ paper search, the inline citation workflow, the claim inspector — and made it **free, open-source, and BYOK-first**.
+We exposed it — the grounded autocomplete, the 200M+ paper search, the inline citation workflow, the claim inspector — and made it **free, open-source, and BYOK-first**.

 Your API key → Your model → Your cost → **Your research.**